It’s a privilege for us to dwell in the shelter of the Most High. A gift, he has given us.

 When Shelter of the Most High was offered by Celebrate Lit, I was so excited, as you know how much I love Biblical Fiction.
 I believe that we can learn a lot from historical fiction and yes, Biblical fiction is part of that category.

 Learning about the culture opens our understanding of what was happening, and putting ourselves into the daily lives of someone helps us think beyond our own personal point of view.
 It helps us to envision ourselves in their place.
-So let’s see what its like to dwell in the shelter of the Most High!

 About Shelter of the Most High